gamazonlab/IGESWorkshop2023/data/README.md

 The donorIDs for the covid cases are L11cov, L22cov and L07cov.

 In the data folder, please find the following datasets that are needed for the workshop.

-"covid.iges.rds" --> the raw count matrices for the subsetted samples "meta_data_covid.txt" --> meta data for the above samples
+/"covid.iges.rds" --> the raw count matrices for the subsetted samples "meta_data_covid.txt" --> meta data for the above samples